<?xml version="1.0"?>

 </History>

-Methods: This cross-sectional study included 47 adults (32 sloping, 15 rising/flat) aged 18&#x2013;50 with bilateral mild to moderate SNHL (26&#x2013;55 dB HL).
-All participants had normal outer and middle ear status, were right-handed, and had no cognitive impairment.
-TFS sensitivity was measured using the TFS- Low Frequency (TFS-LF) test at 250, 500, and 750 Hz, and the TFS- Adaptive Frequency (TFS-AF) test at interaural phase differences (IPDs) of 45&#xB0; and 135&#xB0;.
+Methods: This comparative cross-sectional study included 47 adults (32 with sloping audiograms, 15 with rising/flat audiograms) aged 18&#x2013;50 with bilateral mild to moderate SNHL (26&#x2013;55 dB HL).
+All participants had normal outer and middle ear status, were righthanded, and had no cognitive impairment.
+TFS sensitivity was measured using the TFSLow Frequency (TFS-LF) test at 250, 500, and 750 Hz, and the TFS-Adaptive Frequency (TFS-AF) test at Interaural Phase Differences (IPDs) of 45&#xB0; and 135&#xB0;.

-Results: For the TFS-LF test, average thresholds were poorer in the sloping group at all frequencies, but differences were insignificant (p &gt; 0.05).
-For the TFS-AF test, thresholds at IPD 135&#xB0; were significantly higher than at IPD 45&#xB0; (p &lt; 0.001), with no significant group effect.
-Significant correlations were observed between the thresholds of the TFS-LF and the TFS-AF test.
+Results: For the TFS-LF test, average thresholds were lower in the sloping group at all frequencies, but the difference between the two groups was not significant (p&gt;0.05).
+For the TFS-AF test, thresholds at IPD 135&#xB0; were significantly higher than at IPD 45&#xB0; (p&lt;0.001), but the difference between the two groups was not significant.
+Significant correlations were observed between the TFS-LF and the TFS-AF thresholds (r=&#x2013;0.783, p&lt;0.001).

 <web_url>https://avr.tums.ac.ir/index.php/avr/article/view/1483</web_url>